 - DOB1 Oct 1981

-After an immense playing career at Franklin’s Gardens, back-row Phil Dowson finally hung up his boots at the end of the 2016 season to join Northampton Saints’ coaching set-up.
+After a hugely successful playing career at cinch Stadium at Franklin’s Gardens, back-row Phil Dowson hung up his boots at the end of the 2016/17 season to join Northampton Saints’ coaching set-up.

-Initially arriving in 2009 from Newcastle Falcons, Dowson went on to make 186 appearances for the Club and scored 28 tries in Black, Green and Gold.
+Initially arriving in 2009 from Newcastle Falcons, Dowson made a total of 186 appearances for the Club, and scored 28 tries in Black, Green and Gold.

 He skippered the team to the 2010 Anglo-Welsh Cup title, and also starred in Saints’ fairytale 2011 Heineken Cup run where he scored the opening try of the final.